a-nom-ali/inkscape-comfyui-extension/README.md

 ### Additionally
 * Once you have the image, it is a simple matter of tracing the bitmap.
 You can find this feature at **Path>Trace Bitmap**.
 Play around with the settings.
-* It often helps to take the results and use that with the same prompt to refine the outcome - play around!
+* It often helps to combine the results with the same prompt to refine the outcome - play around!

 ## Security Considerations: